goldin2008/Note/README.md

 The motivation to achieve results in a fast-paced environment.
-Experience with statistical modelling / machine learning 1+ years of relevant software experience with software development, data science/analytics or data modelling
+Experience with statistical modelling / machine learning 1+ years of relevant software experience with software development, data science/analytics or data modelling Excellent oral and written communication skills and presentation skills Good understanding of predictive analytics process from data validation to model assessment, stability, and deployment monitoring
 ```

 Preferred Qualifications